getcarina/getcarina.com/_getting-started/001-overview-of-carina.md

 Containers are composed of your applications, configuration, and anything else you need to build into them.
 They are created from Docker images.
 A Docker image is a template containing the instructions that will run your application.
 It includes everything necessary to run your containerized applications.

-#### Auto-Scaling
+#### Autoscaling

-Because the infrastructure is managed by Rackspace you can choose to turn on auto-scaling for your clusters.
+Because the infrastructure is managed by Carina you can choose to turn on autoscaling for your clusters.
 If you do, every cluster will be monitored on a five minute interval.
 If we find that a cluster needs resources, we automatically add additional Segments.

 If you want to control this behavior more closely, you can provide Carina with scheduler hints like reserving memory for your containers.
-Our automated scaling action will trigger when either 50% of memory or CPU is being consumed.
-To avoid data-loss, we will never scale down or delete one of your nodes automatically.
+Our automated scaling action will trigger when either 80% of reserved memory or CPU is being consumed.
+To avoid data loss, we will never scale down or delete one of your nodes automatically.

-Alternatively, you can manually scale the cluster through the the control surfaces.
+Alternatively, you can manually scale a cluster through the control surfaces.

 ### The control surfaces